DaianeFariass/DaianeFariass/README.md

 Junior Web Software Developer
 -----------------------------

-I'm a 32 years old developer and hacking since I was 2021.
+I'm a 32 years old developer and hacking since 2021.
 I love to code and figure it out how to solve deep problems using high-edge tech.
 My main focus is back-end development, making applications that impact the life of thousands of users.

 * 🌍  I'm based in Setubal, Portugal
 * ✉️  You can contact me at [daiane.farias.contractor@gmail.com](mailto:daiane.farias.contractor@gmail.com)
 * 🚀  I'm currently looking for an intership as Software Developer
-* 🧠  I'm finished the Advance level 5 course in C#, .Net Core, JavaScript and others programming languages
+* 🧠  I finished the Advance level 5 course in C#, .Net Core, JavaScript and others programming languages in October/2023
 * 🤝  I'm open to collaborating on projects that have a high impact in peoples lives
 * ⚡  I love sports and my favorite is Body Pump